Numergy/phpenv-cookbook/README.md

 ### phpenv_script

-This resource is a wrapper for the `script` resource which wraps the code block in an `pĥpenv`-aware environment.
+This resource is a wrapper for the `script` resource which wraps the code block in an `phpenv`-aware environment.
 See the Opscode [script resource][script_resource] documentation for more details.

 #### Actions